Status of food safety in Africa

 By Andrada Mierlut

-Safety is linked either directly or indirectly to the fulfilment of the SDGs, ending hunger and poverty, and promoting good health and well-being.
-There is no without Food Safety.
+is linked either directly or indirectly to the fulfilment of the , ending hunger and poverty, and promoting good health and well-being.
+There is no food without Food Safety.

 Access to safe and nutritious food is a basic human right.
 However, ” every year around the world, over 420 000 people die and some 600 million people fall ill after eating contaminated food.” the FAO study says.

-Food Safety hamper global food and the achievement of SDGs by 2030.
+Food Safety risks hamper global and the achievement of SDGs by 2030.

 The current Food Safety situation in Africa

 ” Today, half the world's population live in cities or towns on only three per cent of the Earth's surface.
-By 2050, over 65 per cent of all people will be urban dwellers.”, the states.
+By 2050, over 65 per cent of all people will be urban dwellers.”, the FAO report states.
 With this urbanization, the safety of food must be ensured.
-Hence, food safety concerns, food production, and distribution will reach high importance in sustainable development and growth.
+Hence, food safety concerns, food , and distribution will reach high importance in development and growth.

 has the world's highest per capita incidences of foodborne illness with 91 million cases of sickness.